Matthew1906/Shoplexify/README.md

 #### This project's purpose is to practice by skills in backend using flask.
 Therefore, in terms of UI and UX, it's not great.
 However, I might improve it from time to time.

+#### I also implemented a bit of payment processing using midtrans sandbox.
+Please take note that the payment process itself is indeed fake

+#### Languages and Tools:

 #### My Approach toward this project
 1. Create ERD and design tables
 2. Build database, Create basic layout of website(navbar and footer), add categories to the database (save the block of code and comment them)